OpenScienceLabs/grant-proposals/scicookie/psf-grant-report-2024-01.md

   In general, Anavelyz and Yurely were in charge of resolving the issues.
 Ever Vino was in charge of coordinating the timing and checking any blockages during the execution of the project, he also helped the participants with some of their doubts.
-Ivan was responsible for improving the sci cookie structure, which helped a lot to solve the issues, he was also in charge of reviewing and approving the issues.
+Ivan was responsible for improving the SciCookie structure, which helped a lot to solve the issues, he was also in charge of reviewing and approving the issues.